Meta-DiffuB/Meta-DiffuB/SupplementedTables.md

 <br>
 <br>

-**Supplemented Table 2:** Meta-DiffuB on Machine Translation Datasets
+**Supplemented Table 2:** Meta-DiffuB on Machine Translation Datasets.
+When S2S-Diffusion models are used as the exploiter models in our Meta-Diffu$B$ framework and are trained from scratch, they achieve performance that surpasses their original results, as indicated in bold.
 <table>
   <tr>
     <th rowspan="2">Methods</th>